-In a sense, this is the theme of my blog.
+In a sense, this is relative to the theme of my blog.
 I will be resurrecting the words of my slaveholding ancestors and members of their communities from letters written by them in the 19th century.
-This will not be how someone said life was for this white yeoman farmer family and their black slaves in the 19th century south; this, will be the slaveholding family’s own words, this is how it was – one family’s story.
+This will be more than speculation about life’s circumstances for this white yeoman farmer family and their black slaves in the 19th century south; this, will be the slaveholding family’s own words, this is how it was – one family’s story.

 The literal words of my ancestors and members of their communities were not written to be made public, though it is in the interest of history to make them known.
 Primary sources such as these letters shed the light of truth on history as it was actually lived.
 My purpose is to write about and share excerpts from selected letters chronologically to reveal their story.